Assessing the Interpretability of Programmatic Policies with Large Language Models: : LLM-based Interpretability Score

 \subsection{Multiple Trials}

-Due to the stochastic nature of how the LLMs generate the explanations and programs, we repeat $k$ times the computation of $B(\pi, \mathcal{L}_r(\mathcal{L}_e(\pi, G, C), G))$ in Equation~\ref{eq:li} and use in the summation the smallest $B$-value of the $k$ trials.
+Due to the stochastic nature of how the LLMs generate the explanations and programs, we repeat $k$ times the computation of $B(\pi, \mathcal{L}_r(\mathcal{L}_e(\pi, G, C), G))$ in Equation~\ref{eq:li} and use in the summation the best $B$-value of the $k$ trials.
 Trials are carried out by generating one explanation for each program, and each explanation is used to generate $k$ programs.
 The value of $k$ should be large enough to account for the variance of the LLM generation and small enough to prevent the LLM from reconstructing the original program by chance.
-Since the program space is very large, as we evaluate empirically, it is safe to use a few trials to compute the \li\ score without allowing the LLM to reconstruct the correct program by chance.
-We use $k = 5$ in our experiments.
+Since the program space is vast, as we evaluate empirically, it is safe to use a few trials to compute the \li\ score without allowing the LLM to reconstruct the correct program by chance.